decencyokobia/100-days-of-code-log/README.md

 **Goals:**

 My goal is to master building components efficiently and apply them to my projects during my off-duty hours, as I begin my working week tomorrow.

+# Day 20 of 100 — April 28, 2025

+Today I focused on building a custom Button component for my React Native app.
+I realized my earlier setup was a bit messy, so I took the time to restructure the entire project to properly support routing in the future.

+**Learning Points:**

+Finally understood how components behave and how to pass props to make them reusable.

+Successfully built Button, Logo, and Tagline components — setting a strong foundation for piecing screens together later.

+**Challenges:**

+Still not fully confident with routing, but I'm trusting the process and aiming to figure it out as the week progresses.

+**Goals:**

+Focus next on building a reusable TextInput component to prepare for creating Login and Register screens.